Marriage Problems and Couples Counseling: Why Try?

 Some couples recognize their marriage problems and come to a mutual understanding that they need to devote energy to their relationship.
 If you and your spouse decide that you want to improve your marriage, be proud that you’ve already taken the first step to a healthier relationship.
 Commitment, work, and time can turn a resentful, disillusioned relationship into a thoughtful, affectionate one that flourishes.

 If you don’t know whether you want to work on your relationship, you can try discernment counseling.
-Discernment counseling is a short series of sessions that help a couple decide if they want to move forward with the relationship or not.
+Discernment counseling help a couple decide if they want to move forward with the relationship or not.
 Sometimes it’s best to walk away from a relationship, but before you make any major decisions, we recommend you discuss your situation with an objective, experienced relationship counselor.

 Marriage Problems and Newlyweds

-You can work on your marriage by developing relationship skills that help marriages grow stronger over time.
 As a newly married couple, it’s helpful to learn how to embrace change, resolve conflict peacefully, and be self-reflective, rather than critical of your partner, when you become frustrated.
-You can grow old together.
+You can develop relationship skills that help marriages grow stronger over time.
 An experienced counselor can help you build these skills together.

 Marriage Problems and Stepfamilies

 Integrating two families causes a unique set of challenges for adults and children.
 Everyone has a unique response to change.
 You and your spouse may clash even if you both have the best intentions.
 In counseling, you learn how to set boundaries for parenting new stepchildren and co-parenting with your ex-spouse.